 Many people are eligible for these savings and don't even know it.
 For more information about Extra Help, contact your local Social Security office or call Social Security at 1.800.772.1213, Monday through Friday, 7 a.m. to 7 p.m.
 TTY users, call 1.800.325.0778.

 The Coverage Gap, also known as the “Donut Hole,” is the third stage of coverage in the standard Medicare Part D plan.
 Not everyone will enter the Coverage Gap because their drug costs won’t be high enough.
 If you reach the Coverage Gap in 2021, this stage begins when your total drug costs (what you pay, plus what your plan pays) exceed $4,130.
 You remain in the gap until your yearly out-of-pocket drug costs reach $6,550.

 In this stage, the amounts you pay out-of-pocket for your covered medications will temporarily change.
 As part of the standard 2019 Medicare benefit, you will pay only 37% of the cost for a generic drug and 25% of the cost for a covered brand drug while in the gap.*

 Here are some key points to consider to help you get true value from your Medicare Part D plan:

 Every year Medicare evaluates plans based on a 5-star rating system.
 The plans are rated on how well they perform in different categories, including customer service, patient safety, and member experience and satisfaction.
 The Medicare Star Ratings are important because they help you compare the overall quality of plans.
-Star Ratings range from 1 Star (poor) to 5 Stars (excellent), so look for a plan with above-average ratings to ensure you get the level of service and safety you deserve.
+Star Ratings range from 1 Star (poor) to 5 Stars (excellent).

 View the Star Rating Report for Express Scripts Medicare.